CMeeg/next-azure/README.md

   * Replace all occurrences of the above with `{resourcePrefix}-env-vars` so that these match up with the Variable Group names created by the initialisation script
     * Where `{resourcePrefix}` matches the `ResourcePrefix` in your `.nextazure.json` file
 * Commit and push your changes

-> By default the pipeline will deploy your app into separate App Services for the `preview` and `production` environments - you may want to take a look at the [Usage section](#usage) before proceeding to see what other options there are, such as [using deployment slots](#use-a-deployment-slot-for-pre-production-environments), or [adding a custom domain and SSL](#add-custom-domain-name-and-ssl).

-Create a new pull request from your feature branch to your "main" branch - this will start a new pipeline run and deploy your app to your `preview` environment.
+* Create a new pull request from your feature branch to your "main" branch - this will start a new pipeline run and deploy your app to your `preview` environment

 > You may be required to grant permissions to your Variable Groups and/or Environments the first time the Pipeline runs - keep an eye on the progress of the Pipeline in the Azure DevOps UI.